splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 After creating an AWS IAM policy, you need to assign that policy to a particular role by performing the following steps in the Amazon Web Services console:

 #.
-Go to :strong:`Roles > Create Role` and select :strong:`Another AWS account` as the type of trusted entity.
+Go to :strong:`Roles`, then :strong:`Create Role` and select :strong:`Another AWS account` as the type of trusted entity.
 #.
 Copy and paste the Account ID displayed in guided setup into the :strong:`Account ID` field.
 #.
 Select :strong:`Require external ID`.
 Copy and paste the External ID displayed in the guided setup into the :strong:`External ID` field.
 #.
 Continue with :strong:`Next: Permissions`.
 Under :strong:`Policy name`, select the policy you made in the previous step.